A blog by Ronny Allan

 You will go to your doctor, perhaps many times, to report what looks like routine/regular symptoms.
 Unfortunately, it’s also really good at fooling your doctors and masking the NET via existing illnesses.
 After several visits and despite your concerns, your doctors could become so frustrated that nothing serious is obvious, they might even start to think it’s all in your head.
 This is exactly what Neuroendocrine Cancer wants, it’s just getting started.

-One particular type of NET has a wicked trick up its sleeve.
+One common type of NET has a wicked trick up its sleeve.
 This one will over-secrete a hormone called Serotonin which can often cause fibrosis in your abdominal area, potentially causing obstructions and damage to major organs and blood vessels.
-It’s not finished though; it will also try to introduce fibrosis to the right side of your heart causing more life-threatening issues, and another form of fibrosis can also present in the mesentery and retroperitoneal cavity.
+This serotonin secreting NET is not finished though; it will also try to introduce fibrosis to the right side of your heart causing more life-threatening issues, and another form of fibrosis can also present in the mesentery and/or retroperitoneal cavity.
 In addition to common symptoms of flushing and diarrhea, this type will also make you feel weak, fatigued, give you abdominal discomfort, signs of anaemia, lose weight and may even give you heart palpitations and wheezing.
 It’s a real Witches’ Brew of symptoms and living with it is often not easy but its main trick is to prevent you from being correctly diagnosed and it’s pretty good at it.

 Other pretenders include the functional Pancreatic NETs with tumour types of Insulinoma, Glucagonoma, Gastrinoma, Somatostatinoma and VIPoma, a wide grouping of symptoms perhaps masquerading as diabetes, IBS, chronic diarrhea, GERD (acid reflux) and more.